Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Southwest Airlines, the world’s first modern low-cost airline, announced its first-ever airline partnership with Icelandair in January 2025.
-Now, this partnership is live, and if you’re a Southwest flyer interested in visiting Iceland, you’ll want to pay attention.
+Southwest Airlines, the airline that pioneered low-cost flying, announced its first-ever airline partnership with Icelandair in January 2025.

 Let’s look at the details and what it could mean for your future travels.